Alejandro-Rojas-Bernal/Academic_Website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of British Columbia
+  - name: University of British Columbia, Vancouver School of Economics
     url: https://economics.ubc.ca/

 # Short bio (displayed in user profile at end of posts)